gphotosuploader/gphotos-uploader-cli/.docs/configuration.md

 ##### `deleteAfterUpload`:
 If set to true, media will be deleted from local disk after upload.
 To avoid data corruption, the uploader will double check that a the picture exists in your library and is visually similar to the one on the local disk before deleting any file.

+##### `uploadVideos`:
+If set to true, media items identified as a video will be uploaded.
+If false, they will be skipped.